This subject is part of the Faculty of Languages and Communication.

 Subject intent

-In year 7 you will learn about both Language elements (descriptive writing based on the Island transition scheme; autobiographical writing; journal entries and letter writing linked to a 20th century novel; developing creative writing skills as part of our Theme Park project) and Literature elements (analysis of extracts from a 20th century novel; an Introduction to Shakespeare).
+In year 7 you will learn about both Language elements (descriptive writing based on the Island transition scheme; autobiographical writing; developing creative writing skills as part of our Theme Park project) and Literature elements (reading the novella Animal Farm and analysing the writer’s language choices; an Introduction to Shakespeare).
 This is designed to give you a solid start to the rest of the key English skills you will develop throughout the rest of KS3 and on into KS4.

 Topic Breakdown